Mbote-Joseph/Mbote-Joseph/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning and in my final year BSc.
+Computer Science at JKUAT.

+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...
 <!--
 **Mbote-Joseph/Mbote-Joseph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.